danielperna84/custom_homematic/README.md

   description:
     Enable TLS encryption.
 This will change the default for json_port from 80 to 443.
     TLS must be enabled, if http to https forwarding is enabled in the CCU.
+    Traffic from CCU to HA (state updates) is always unencrypted.
   type: boolean
   default: false
 verify_tls: